khandid3/text-classification/README.md

 We can compute the F1-score whit the confidence threshold at 0.4.
 It gives use:
 (2 * 0.4978 * 0.4802) / (0.4978 + 0.4802) = 0.49.

+## Deploying the model in Google Cloud

+Using Flask, I deployed my model on the Google Cloud servers.
+I created an application accessible by [this link]().
+You can insert a sentence in the dedicated location in the website, press "predict difficulty" and it will gives you back the difficulty of you sentence.

-## Next steps
+## Video presentation

+## Calling the model API through a notebook

 Now I want to call this model from my notebook in Google Colab.
-However, I got an error when I want to import automl_v1 from google.cloud package.
-I was not able to fix it yet.
-[Access to the notebook](https://github.com/khandid3/text-classification/blob/main/code/text_classification.ipynb)
+You can [access to the notebook](https://github.com/khandid3/text-classification/blob/main/code/text_classification.ipynb) and give a sentence in the final cell and it will detect you the language difficulty.